 The Maine Coon is a very special breed of cat.
-To keep their long hair in great condition, you need to make sure that you are feed them with a balanced diet containing the correct nutrients, minerals and vitamins that they need.
+To keep their long hair in great condition, you need to make sure that you are feeding them with a balanced diet containing the correct nutrients, minerals, and vitamins that they need.

 You will likely build up a far closer bond with your Coon, because of their love for human company.
 Their dog-like personalities make them great companions, and their love and loyalty for their owners are evident.